-2.3 Special types of decision list
+2.2 Special types of decision list

 By restricting the types of decision list considered, subclasses of decision list arise.
 We have already witnessed this, when we considered the k-decision lists; these arise from restricting the degree of each test in the decision list to be no more than k.
-Later we shall look more closely at the very special case in which k = 1.
+Later in this report we shall look more closely at the very special case in which k = 1.